tldr-pages/tldr/pages/linux/ac.md

 # ac

-> Print statistics on how long users have been connected
+> Print statistics on how long users have been connected.

 - Print how long the current user has been connected in hours: